ylee9107/DS_Projects_for_Business/README.md

 Below is a chart showing the projects available to view and its short description.
 There will be links provided for navigation to each individual project.

+__*Disclaimer__ - When loading the files on Github, sometimes it may requires one or more page reloads to display these projects.
+Don't everything should work, it is jjust GitHub being finicky.

 ### Overview of the Projects for Showcase:
 <img src="Display Images/2020_Nov_GitHub_Projects_Guide.PNG " width="1050">